Project-Sloth/ps-housing/README.md

 ## PAY ATTENTION TO EACH STEP.
 DO NOT SKIP ANY.

-1. Find the following events in `qb-multicharacter` and change in server/main.lua event to:
+1. Find the following events in `qb-multicharacter` and change events to:

 `qb-multicharacter > server > main.lua`
 ```lua